debitoor/nocms/packages/nocms-plugin-file-resources/README.md

 ## Config

-In order to use this plugin with nocms, you have to provide it with a config file `.nocmsrc`.
+In order to use this plugin with nocms, you have to supply nocms it with a config file `.nocmsrc` - placed in the root of the project.

 **Syntax:**